AlignmentResearch/KataGoVisualizer/README.md

 ```
 [Generated here](https://tree.nathanfriend.io/?s=(%27options!(%27fancy!true~fullPath!false~trailingSlash!true~rootDot!false)~2!(%272!%27KataGoVisualizer4D9erB4d9er-Ase.yml4parsing_server87458requiremC.txt*5.py*tests*07*67*0sub607%27)~version!%271%27)*400%20%202source3*PipB4%5Cn05streamlit_app6AnC*072...833.l9*9ockAcompoBfileCents%01CBA987654320*)

-Each container manages it dependencies with `pipenv` using a `Pipfile`.
+Each container manages its dependencies with `pipenv` using a `Pipfile`.
 There is also a `requirements.txt` in `streamlit_app/` because of some unknown bug that means `pipenv` won't add all the recursive dependencies of the [Dtale fork](https://github.com/UFO-101/dtale) editable dependency to the `Pipfile.lock`.
 New packages should be added by installing with `pipenv` and then running `pip freeze`.

 To prevent circular dependencies, custom Streamlit `components/` only import `subcomponents/` and `subcomponents/` do not import any other modules in the repo.